Between now and 25th of September, we'll be deprecating user-based repositories and accounts.

 Not at all!
 This is a user-focused change, and orgs are not affected.

 Only if you use your username + password (or API key) to download packages.
 As part of the migration, your username will be changed slightly, so you're using this, you'll need to adapt your client-side configuration.

-We've designed the migration process so that the majority of your client-side tools and integrations will remain the same.
+Other than that, we've designed the migration process so that the majority of your client-side tools and integrations will remain the same.
 The API key you were using will be the same (you'll still authenticate as your user), and any push configuration will use the same account slug/username.

 The repository configurations will also remain the same, so you don't need to update/change settings, entitlement tokens, packages, etc.